 This will require the application of various methods, including observation, interviews with alternative communication support, and adapted questionnaires.
-The research adopts the individual’s own perspective as well as the perspectives of family members and professional practitioners on the individuals’ internet use and participation.
+The research adopts the individual’s own perspective as well as the perspectives of family members on the individuals’ internet use and participation.

 For the purposes of this project, internet use is defined as using different means such as computers, tablets and smartphones to connect to the web in order to carry out everyday activities, eg search for information, shop, be entertained, socialise, and for democratic/political purposes (Findahl, 2014).
 Participation is defined as involvement in a life situation (WHO, 2001).